Grammar for ancient languages: an introduction

 Are there any other costs?
 Is there anything I need to bring?

-Pen and paper.
+Writing material.
 Handouts will be provided by the tutor.

 When I've finished, what course can I do next?